 In partnership with the Art for the Environment Programme (AER), University of the Arts, London

-Ranura Edirisinghe’s work sits between art and fashion: Through the use of found, donated and repurposed objects and materials, he has developed a textile-based practice that revitalises craft with improvisation, luxury with junk.
-The resulting artefacts aim to challenge and inspire in an era of over production.
+Ranura Edirisinghe’s work sits between art and fashion.
+Using found, donated and repurposed objects and materials, he has developed a textile-based practice that revitalises craft with improvisation and luxury with junk.
+The resulting artefacts aim to challenge and inspire in our era of over production.

-AER The programme explores concerns that define the twenty-first century—biodiversity, environmental sustainability, social economy, human rights—and through their artistic practice, envision a world of tomorrow.
+The AER programme was set up to explore concerns that define the twenty-first century—biodiversity, environmental sustainability, social economy, human rights—and through artistic practice, to envision a world of tomorrow.
 It was founded by internationally acclaimed artist Lucy Orta (UAL Chair of Art for the Environment – Centre for Sustainable Fashion) in 2015.
 Through personal research and studio production time the residency provides a platform for creative individuals working across various disciplines, to imagine and create work that can make an impact on how we interact with the environment and each other.

 Working in Spoleto gave me a chance to imagine tangible, sustainable ways of repurposing old textiles in a contemporary fashion context.
 I visited many manufacturers, second-hand shops and craftspeople, sourcing discarded and unwanted materials from the people I met.
 A man called Gregorio is the owner of the ‘Mercato Usato’ in Spoleto: his shop has piles of old textiles—curtains, tablecloths, bedsheets, blankets.
 I was fascinated by their previous lives; who they belonged to and how they ended up in his hands.
 I wanted to repurpose these textiles into knitwear and then apply treatments to that knitwear to create different effects.